 The approach I use is fairly straightforward.
 I first look at the first name of the person.
 Some first names are very predictive — it is unlikely that a Charles is going to be female, and so any Charles we see I will count as male.

-Some names are androgynous (Chris?
+Still, some names are androgynous (Chris?
 Lee?
 Pat?), and we have to look at the person’s profile for indications.
 People often say “wife of” or “father to”, etc. By looking for these key phrases in a person’s profile I can make an educated guess.

-Even with all these techniques, in general I can classify people’s gender about 50% of the time.
 There are researchers out there who feel they can look at the wording people use in their status updates to make a better assessment of people’s gender, but I have not moved towards that approach yet.
 It may be true, but I suspect that they may just be building a predictive model for their existing data.
+Regardless, it’s very time consuming to go track down a corpus of a person’s tweets, especially when you’re trying to deal with large volumes of tweets in real-time.

 Given that we can only guess at half of the Twitter users, what do we do about the half we cannot guess?
 At this point, I mostly ignore them.
+I make the assumption that the overall population will have the same gender distribution as the identifiable portion.
+But even for the portion we can guess, there is always a realistic chance that some or all are being deceptive in their Twitter profile.